The Thing (listening device)

 The Thing consisted of a tiny capacitive membrane connected to a small quarter-wavelength antenna; it had no power supply or active electronic components.
 The device, a passive cavity resonator, became active only when a radio signal of the correct frequency was sent to the device from an external transmitter.
-This is referred to in NSA parlance as "illuminating" a passive device.
+This is referred to in National Security Agency (NSA) parlance as "illuminating" a passive device.
 Sound waves (from voices inside the ambassador's office) passed through the thin wood case, striking the membrane and causing it to vibrate.
-The movement of the membrane varied the capacitance "seen" by the antenna, which in turn modulated the radio waves that struck and were re-transmitted by the Thing.
+The movement of the membrane varied the capacitance "seen" by the antenna, which in turn modulated the radio waves that struck and were re-transmitted by The Thing.
 A receiver demodulated the signal so that sound picked up by the microphone could be heard, just as an ordinary radio receiver demodulates radio signals and outputs sound.

-Theremin's design made the listening device very difficult to detect, because it was very small, had no power supply or active electronic components, and did not radiate any signal unless it was actively being irradiated remotely.
+Its design made the listening device very difficult to detect, because it was very small, had no power supply or active electronic components, and did not radiate any signal unless it was actively being irradiated remotely.
 These same design features, along with the overall simplicity of the device, made it very reliable and gave it a potentially unlimited operational life.